 From abroad you will be able to vote by postal mail or to cast your vote in person at different voting locations throughout the U.S. More information regarding dates and locations will be available closer in time to the election.

-Material for voting by mail, including voting cards, is automatically sent to all Swedish voters abroad (starting in mid-July 2018).
+Material for voting by mail, including voting cards, is automatically sent to all Swedish voters abroad (starting in mid-March 2019).
 The Election Authority uses the information in the Electoral Register (röstlängden), which is your address as it is listed with the Tax Agency (folkbokföringen), so it is important to keep your address up to date.
 You can easily update your address by completing a form from the Tax Agency’s website and sending it to the address listed on the form.

->To be eligible to vote, you must turn18 no later than on Election Day (September 9, 2018).
+>To be eligible to vote, you must turn 18 no later than on Election Day (May 26, 2019).

 The Electoral Register

 Swedes residing abroad remain in the Electoral Register (röstlängden) for ten years after their emigration is recorded in the Tax Agency’s population register (folkbokföringen).